EVM instructions

 DIFFICULTY, PREVRANDAO

-Returns a constant value of 2500000000000000 on ZKsync Era.
+Returns a constant value of 2500000000000000 on ZKsync Chains.

 BASEFEE

-This is not a constant on ZKsync Era and is instead defined by the fee model.
+This is not a constant on ZKsync Chains and is instead defined by the fee model.
 Most of the time it is 0.25 gwei, but under very high L1 gas prices it may rise.

 SELFDESTRUCT